-Now that the winter snow has made its way to Pittsburgh, it is important to recognize safe practices for shoveling your snow.
-Although it can be great exercise, shoveling snow can also pose some serious health risks including sore muscles, lower back pain, exhaustion, and even heart attacks.
+Now that winter snow has made its way to Pittsburgh, it is important to recognize safe practices for shoveling your snow.
+Although it can be great exercise, shoveling snow also can pose some serious health risks including sore muscles, lower back pain, exhaustion, and even heart attack.

 Never Miss a Beat!

 Get Healthy Tips Sent to Your Phone!

 Dress in layers.

 As your body starts to heat up, you can shed some of these layers to make yourself more comfortable.

 As with any exercise, getting your muscles loose and warm before you begin shoveling will lessen your chance of injury.
 We recommend walking or jogging in place, as well as fully stretching your arms, legs, and back.

 Pick a shovel that works best for you.